 - 2.3.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.3.a.
-At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
+Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
+This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
 (Core)

 Number of Approved Fellow Positions Minimum Support Required (FTE)

-0-3 0.2
+< 7 0.2

-4-6 0.2
+7-10 0.4

-7-9 0.3
+11-15 0.5

-10 or more 0.35
+>15 0.6